le-tri-mulodo/basic-spring-for-hadoop/README.md

 Simple Workflow MapReduce example.

-**Note:** This example depends on the `tweets-mapreduce` project, so you must first build and install that.
++ This example depends on the `wordcount-hadoop` project, so you must first build and install that.

-Copies a tweets-hadoop*.txt file to HDFS under /tweets/input/workflow dir.

-Build with:

-    $ mvn clean package

-Run with:

-    $ java -jar ./target/simple-workflow-0.1.0.jar
++ In this examples use `master` host name to IP of Hadoop server.
++ This examples compatible with Hadoop 2 or later